CAD Files - the Good, the Bad and the Ugly

 An STL file.
 This type of file contains a description of thousands of small triangles that define the shape of your part.
 These are used extensively for 3D printing and are the type of file our programming software uses further on in the programming process.

-Good quality CAD systems create robust CAD files.
-Good quality CAD systems will also output files in all the above types.
+Good quality CAD systems create robust CAD files and good quality CAD systems will also output files in all the above types.

 We can repair a CAD model prior to creating an STL file.

 Addition of threads, cavities or other features at customer request.
-At RAM3D we help get the best result for you.
+We help get the best result for you.
 Sometimes we suggest small changes to help the build.
-With a 3D CAD model, we can do those changes for you, (an STL we generally can’t)
+With a 3D CAD model, we can do those changes for you (an STL we generally can’t).